ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

    -  Slow Blinking indicates: Safe condition.
 Safety can be disengaged by depressing Safety Button for 5 seconds.
    -  LED Continuously on indicates: Safety has been disengaged.
-The flight controller may be armed with Throttle down and to the right.
+The autopilot may be armed with Throttle down and to the right.
    -  When the LED is continuously on indicating Safety Disengaged it may be toggled back to a Safety engaged condition by depressing